-Reducing the stress of veterinary visits with your pup.
+Reduce the stress of veterinary visits — for you and your pup.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Many dogs dislike going to the vet.
+Not many dogs are fans of going to the vet.
 Some may display unruly behavior, signs of stress (shaking and salivating), or even aggression.
 Unfortunately, you can’t simply explain to them that even though it might not always seem like it, the vet has their best interests at heart.
-How then—for the sake of your dog, yourself and your veterinarian— can you help your pup to love (or at least calmly tolerate) a visit to the vet?
+How then — for the sake of your dog, yourself, and your veterinarian — can you help your pup to love (OK, calmly tolerate) a visit to the vet?
 Learn how to keep your dog calm and less stressed at the vet with these steps for vet-visit bliss, or something close to it.

 1. Choose the right vet.